Overview of Networking

 Look at Your Current Resources

 You probably network without even noticing it.
 Often, the best networking connections begin as friendships.
 It's usually easier to help a friend whom you care about and trust than an acquaintance with whom you have no personal connection.
-So, when you want to begin networking, look around at the people you know already.

 Chances are you know people who share similar interests or career goals because you've met them through classes or clubs.
 Attending club events or studying with friends can be the first and easiest step in establishing a connection.
-Try speaking with your current friends about your interests and career plans further to strengthen your bond.
+Try speaking with your current friends about your interests and career plans to further strengthen your bond.
 It also begins the process of swapping information.

 Reconnect with Former Co-Workers